sneakerhax/Posts/posts/Broken into Offensive Security.md

 **Alphabet Soup**

 A person with a large number of certificates and qualifications after their name or in their social media bio.
 There is most definitely a way to achieve all of these certifications and still be very unqualified to work in offensive security.
-You should not focus on the amount of certifications and qualifications you have and instead focus on the amount of hands on related skills you can bring into the job.
+You should not focus on the amount of certifications and qualifications you have and instead focus on the amount of hands on related skills you can bring to the job.
 Also frankly I've never met a person who both thought having all these certifications after their name was important and was an exceptionally good offensive security person...just saying.

 The key take away here is to choose the combination of educational paths that will help you reach your goal.
 At the end of the day you will be the one required to have the skills necessary to succeed.